Display Modes

 Tip

-Pause or Play Force Graph
+Pause or Play the Force Graph Physics

 As your results are populated, Synapse uses a physics engine (algorithm) to find the optimal layout for your graph (“force graph” is short for “force-directed graph”).
 This means the nodes will move around on their own until they find equilibrium: